ispras/qdt/README.md

 git submodule update --recursive
 ```

-The toolset works with a build directory.
+The toolkit works with a build directory.
 Hence, QEMU build system have to be configured.
 Of course, the QEMU build dependencies must be satisfied first.